05912Shivani/resume_builder_react/README.md

 The app will run on http://localhost:3000.

-You can also do the testing by run npm test.
+You can also do the testing by: npm test.